pulumiverse/infra/README.md

 ## Github

-**Status:** Automated
+**Status:** Partially Automated

+The Github provider doesn't contain the functionality to configure all of the organization level settings.
+The following settings are controlled manually as a result:

+* [Workflow permissions](https://github.com/organizations/pulumiverse/settings/actions): default set to `Read repository contents permission` instead of `Read and write permission`

-Manages the complete organization on Github using Pulumi code:
+The following resources within the organization on Github is managed by Pulumi code:

 * Teams
 * Membership to organization and teams